patrickboateng/geolysis/docs/README.md

-# `geolab` documentation
+# `geolysis` documentation

 This README provides an overview of how the documentation for this project is organized.

 ## Table of Contents